-If you’re searching for Microsoft Xbox Series X deals or Xbox Series S deals, you have something that’s shared with people who are trying to buy a house or a car.
-House and car buyers have little to no bargaining power, and often have to pay for more than the seller’s list or asking price.
-Worse yet, due to the low stock availability of Series X and Series S consoles, they are offered at twice the list price or more in some markets, especially for the more powerful Series X. The same supply-and-demand forces are effecting gamers looking for the latest PlayStation deals for PlayStation 5 gaming consoles.
+Gamers who are looking for Xbox Series X deals or Xbox Series S deals, patience is a necessity because it won’t be easy to discover discounts for Microsoft’s latest-generation consoles aren’t happening often, especially since there’s still high demand for them.
+At times, due to low stocks of Series X and Series S consoles among retailers, they are offered at twice the suggested retail price or more in some markets, especially for the more powerful Series X. The same supply-and-demand forces are affecting gamers looking for the latest PlayStation deals for PlayStation 5 gaming consoles.
 Officially, Microsoft and its authorized retailers sell Xbox Series X and Series S console at list prices — $500 for the Series X and $300 for the Series S. That’s a fact, but there’s a twist.
 Since Microsoft launched the new video game consoles last November, shipments have usually sold out in minutes.
 Some believe the supply-and-demand imbalance may be easing because, in some cases, big-box retailers such as Best Buy and Target are able to keep the Series X and Series S in stock for a couple of hours.
 You can take your chances on finding a Series X or Series S console at list price today, but you’ll be competing with multitudes of other buyers, many of whom set product availability alerts when the consoles are in stock.
 Stay vigilant, and you’ll get your new console!